About

 We use musical performance as a vehicle to tell the stories of people throughout history who partook in music for voice and viol.
 Founded in 2018, Lyracle launched its self-produced concert series in Greater Boston in the 2022-2023 season.

 Lyracle’s narrative, non-composer-centric approach to concert programming has earned it recognition as an emerging ensemble in the field.
-In the 23-24 season, in addition to producing two new concert programs in Greater Boston, Lyracle performs/presents on the Howard M. Brown Early International Early Music Series at the University of Chicago, at the Early Music America Summit, and at UMass Amherst.
+In the 23-24 season, in addition to producing two new concert programs in Greater Boston, Lyracle performs/presents on the Howard M. Brown Early International Early Music Series at the University of Chicago, at the Early Music America Summit, and at the University of Massachusetts Amherst.

-Lyracle enjoys introducing young people to the viol and to historically informed performance and has additionally presented for and worked with students at Brandeis University and UNC Chapel Hill.
+Lyracle enjoys introducing young people to the viol and to historically informed performance and has additionally presented for and worked with students at Brandeis University and University of North Carolina Chapel Hill.
 Lyracle also enjoys collaborating with other organizations with shared interests and missions.
-Favorite collaborations include a performance-presentation on at-home music-making in 17th century Massachusetts with historian Barbara Lambert at the Colonial Society of Massachusetts.
+Favorite collaborations include a performance-presentation on at-home music-making in 17th century Massachusetts with historian Barbara Lambert at the Colonial Society of Massachusetts

 Lyracle is a registered 501(c)(3) nonprofit and has received grants from the Massachusetts Cultural Council and the Iguana Music Fund.